akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    ![](images/output.png)

-3. To view the autoscale in action, simply click **Start work** on the page.
+3. To view the autoscale in action, simply click the **Start work** on the page.

 4. Then, go back to the VM scale set in the Azure portal and watch its CPU rise once **CPU > 60%**, a new scale set instance will automatically be created.